DataFog/datafog-python/README.md

 ## Overview

-DataFog works by scanning and redacting-out PII in files **before** are uploaded to a RAG system.
+DataFog works by scanning and redacting-out PII in files **before** they get uploaded to a Generative AI system.

 ## How it works